trevormcnaughton/fall14/_assignments/assignment-01.markdown

 - Color is not a requirement since we haven't talked about color theory yet
 - File name format should be the your firstname - last name - assignment name - assignment number ie `firstname-lastname-digital-sketches-a1.ai`
 - Line and shape tools only!

-### Description
-Using the techniques we discussed in class, and concepts from the Point, Line, and Plane readings.
-Create 9 digital sketches that express 9 different emotions, or design concepts.
-They can be abstract, but should only use simple shapes and lines to express.

 ### Inspiration
 Here are some ideas to get the gears turning.